Airfoil Geometry Schema

 Normalization defines how coordinate-based airfoil definitions are transformed into the canonical local airfoil frame used by this schema.

-This section applies to imported coordinate files and inline point-coordinate airfoils when normalization is enabled.
+This section applies to imported coordinate files and inline point-coordinate airfoils.
 Analytic airfoil definitions, such as NACA, CST, and PARSEC, are already defined in the normalized local frame unless otherwise specified.

 5.1 Canonical Normalized Frame